 What Is Lipedema?
 A Clear, Honest Overview

-Lipedema is a chronic condition characterized by symmetrical, disproportionate fat deposits, most commonly in the legs and arms.
+Lipedema (ICD-10: E88.2) is a chronic condition characterized by symmetrical, disproportionate fat deposits, most commonly in the legs and arms.
 Unlike typical weight gain, lipedema fat does not respond to diet or exercise and is often accompanied by pain, tenderness, easy bruising, and swelling.
+It is recognised by the NHS and classified as a distinct medical condition by the WHO.

-It is estimated to affect up to 11% of women, though many remain undiagnosed for years or even decades.
+It is estimated to affect up to 11% of women (Phlebology, 2019), though many remain undiagnosed for years or even decades.
+According to the National Institutes of Health (NIH), the average delay to diagnosis is 10–11 years.
 Lipedema is frequently confused with obesity or lymphedema, which delays appropriate care.

 Who does lipedema affect?